 Ice Cream Sundae @ Emack & Bolio'sNothing embraces hot summer evenings (hey, there has been a select few) like a trip for ice cream sundaes.
 It's always all about gelato where I live in Little Italy, but when I crave actual ice cream I head just outside the neighborhood confines to Emack & Bolio's at Long Wharf.
-A scoop of ice cream or three hits the spot.
-Their batches are fresh made weekly, my go-to flavor is the Grasshopper Pie which contains creme de menthe liquor with Oreo chunks and chocolate flakes.
+A scoop or three of ice cream hits the spot; my go-to flavor is the Grasshopper Pie which contains creme de menthe liquor with Oreo chunks and chocolate flakes.
 Top it with warm gooey hot fudge, fresh whipped cream and thick chunks of peanuts and pecans and you've got a seriously good sundae.

 Paul Simon Concert at The House of Blues.Located on Lansdowne Street across from Fenway Park, The House of Blues is always a fun venue for live music and dancing.
 My whole life I've been wanting to see Paul Simon in concert.
 I grew up to the tunes of Graceland, it still ranks up there as one of my favorite albums of all time.
 He played a number of songs off that album and many more of the classic tunes I know and love him for.
 It was a truly memorable evening and I hope he comes back to Boston soon!

 Layered Taco Salad - recipe courtesy of Chelsee @ We Are Not Martha.See, I do cook sometimes.
 If you consider browning beef and prepping ingredients for a salad cooking.
 Actually, I should give myself a little more credit since the recipe calls for making your own taco seasoning and mixing dressing from scratch.

 This salad was so good and yielded an insane amount of leftovers.
 I ate it every day for lunch the entire week after I made it.
 Thanks so much to Chelsee for the recipe inspiration.